kyrr1s/kyrr1s.github.io/_posts/2025-12-04-abusing-elf-header-forgotten-fields.md

 ## **Detection**

 From Linux architecture we know all possible valid values of an unused fields.
 For example, field `EI_CLASS` can be `0x00`, `0x01` or `0x02`.
-Based on that info, we can easily write a simple yara-rule to detect that "strange" elf-files:
+Based on that info, we can easily write a simple yara-rule to detect "strange" elf-files:

 ```
 rule Invalid_ELF_Header_Fields